1f604/tutorials/antichamber_graphics/tutorial.md

 ## Why zero crossings in the 2nd derivative?

-This is super obvious, so feel free to skip this section unless you literally don't know any math.

 An edge is a sudden change in the direction of increase in intensity.
 Let's look again at a typical example:

 ```